Ellen E. Deason is the Joanne Wharton Murphy/Classes of 1965 and 1973 Professor in Law at The Ohio State University Moritz College of Law.

+Deason served as the faculty director of the Moritz LL.M. program from 2006-2010.
+She is a past-Chair of the American Association of Law Schools Section of Alternative Dispute Resolution.
 Before joining the faculty at Moritz in 2003, Deason taught at the University of Illinois College of Law.
-She practiced law as an associate with Morrison & Foerster in Washington, D.C.
+Earlier, she practiced litigation and settlement as an associate with Morrison & Foerster in Washington, D.C.

 Deason served as a law clerk for Judge Harry T. Edwards on the U.S. Court of Appeals for the District of Columbia Circuit and Justice Harry A. Blackmun of the U.S. Supreme Court.
 She also was a legal assistant to Arbitrator Howard M. Holtzmann, Iran-United States Claims Tribunal.
 She was editor-in-chief of the Michigan Law Review.
-Prior to attending law school, Deason worked as a marine biologist, and she is widely published in scientific journals.
+Prior to attending law school, Deason worked as a research scientist in biological oceanography, and she is widely published in scientific journals.